-Eastern Florida's next full-time Basic Law Enforcement Academy at the Institute of Public Safety starts February 17, 2014.
-Anyone wishing to be considered to attend this full-time Academy must register by January 6, 2014.
-The next part-time academy begins April 7, 2014 with a registration deadline of February 17.
-To register or get more info contact the Brevard Police Testing and Selection Center at 321-433-5638 or 321-433-5640.
+Eastern Florida's next part-time Basic Law Enforcement Academy at the Institute of Public Safety is a Night Academy which starts April 21, 2014.
+Anyone wishing to be considered for this Academy should contact the Brevard Police Testing and Selection Center at 321-433-5638 or 321-433-5640.

 The Brevard Police Testing Center performs all testing and screening for the Law Enforcement Academy at Eastern Florida State College.
 Applicants to the Academy must first take the Criminal Justice Basic Abilities Test (CJ BAT), a requirement of the State of Florida to enter any law enforcement academy.
 Upon successful completion of the CJ BAT, the applicant will complete a biographical information package and interview with BPTC staff.
 The applicant is then fingerprinted and the prints are sent to the Florida Department of Law Enforcement for a criminal records check.The biographical information and interview will be used to conduct a background investigation that will determine if the applicant is qualified under Florida law and administrative code to enter the Academy.